MDrica1/Java-POO-projects/README.md

-# Java-POO-projects
+# Java-POO-projects: To do list
-Projects developed for OxeTech Lab's Java OOP course.
+Project developed for OxeTech Lab's Java OOP course.